How to build your Tribe besides via email marketing?

 And that’s why “smart” retargeting is a must for any serious online marketer.

 Note: Email Service Providers are adding new features to integrate with Facebook Custom Audience.
 Drip is by far the best ESP/Autoresponder at the moment.
 Drip allows you to segment your leads by Website Activity, Purchase Behavior, Custom Events, Email Behavior, and Funnel Progress.
+Read this blog post Automated Ads with Drip’s Facebook Custom Audiences Integration to learn more.
 (So, there is no need for ConnectAudience if you’re using Drip)

 I hope you found some interesting “new” ways to build and communicate with your Tribe and the right tools to help you get the most out of these new list building strategies.